-By the time I got to college, I had a leg up on my peers, as I had already worked as an intern when I was in high school.
+By the time I got to college, I had a leg up on my peers, as I had already done an internship when I was in high school.

-Working as an intern during the summer after my junior year of high school at a leading global credit reporting agency was an amazing and enriching experience.
-Being paid for that internship was just the cherry on top of that experience for me.
+Being an intern at a leading global credit reporting agency during the summer after my junior year of high school was an amazing and enriching experience.
+Being paid for that internship was the cherry on top of that experience for me.

 While I learned more about the company history, shadowed employees, and took on responsibilities within the company, I also learned how to budget the money I was getting every week and started my first savings account.

 I was living with my parents at the time, and I didn’t have many responsibilities, but it gave me an authentic experience of what working in the real world is like.

 By landing a paid internship while in high school, you can earn money, gain valuable experience, and build connections.

 Here are a few ways to get that paid internship, along with some leads to consider for opportunities: